WordPress/openverse/documentation/api/guides/debugging.md

 ## Debugging Database Queries

-To log all database queries, add the following `env` variables to your configuration
+To log all database queries, add the following variables to your `api/.env`
+file:

 ```
 DJANGO_LOG_LEVEL=DEBUG